Clarendon Parish, New Brunswick

-Clarendon is a civil parish in Charlotte County, New Brunswick, Canada, located in the interior to the north of Point Lepreau and southwest of CFB Gagetown.
-It comprised a single local service district (LSD), which was a member of Regional Service Commission 11 (RSC11).
+Clarendon is a geographic parish in Charlotte County, New Brunswick, Canada, located in the interior to the north of Point Lepreau and southwest of CFB Gagetown.

+For governance purposes, Clarendon is part of the Capital Region rural district, which is a member of the Capital Region Regional Service Commission.

+Prior to the 2023 governance reform, the parish comprised a single local service district (LSD), which was a member of Capital Region Service Commission (RSC11).

-The Census subdivision of the same name shared the parish's boundaries.
+The Census subdivision of the same name shares the parish's boundaries.

 Origin of name

 The parish was named for Clarendon Settlement, which in turn was named in honour of the Earl of Clarendon, British Secretary of State for Foreign Affairs at the time of it being laid out.

 History

 Clarendon was erected in 1869 from Lepreau and Pennfield Parishes.

 The area was first laid out for settlement in 1856, with the Clarendon Settlement being largest.
 Much of the parish was never surveyed for settlement, most of the surveyed lots were never granted, and many granted lots were later reconveyed to the Crown.

 In 1868 the Clarendon District was created as a polling district taking in the northern part of Lepreau and Pennfield Parishes.